htcondor/htcondor/docs/version-history/development-release-series-91.rst

 Bugs Fixed:

-- Fixed a bug where if the submit file set checkpoint_exit_code, and the administrator enabled singularity support on the execute node, the job would go on hold at checkpoint time.
+- Fixed a bug where if the submit file set a checkpoint_exit_code, and the administrator enabled singularity support on the execute node, the job would go on hold at checkpoint time.
   :jira:`837`